ibm-cloud-docs/watsonx-code-assistant/wca-generate-test.md

 [Standard plan]{: tag-purple} For Java, make sure that the `pom.xml` file includes the following dependencies:
 - JUnit
-- Mockito - A minimum of Java 9 is required.
-Set the Java level on the JAVA_HOME environment variable.
+- Mockito - A minimum of Java 9 is required
-- Spring - Specify this component only if you use a Spring framework.

 The following sample `pom.xml` file shows the dependencies with example versions.
 Your file should include the dependencies and versions that you are using.